Supply Chain Management

 If you are a supplier, please contact us by clicking the below with your company information and proposal.

-* Conflict minerals: The term refers to minerals, among them tantalum (Ta), tungsten (W), tin (Sn), gold (Au) and cobalt, produced in the Democratic Republic of the Congo and neighboring countries, which are regarded as a source of funding for armed groups that are committing serious human rights violations.
+*1 Conflict minerals: The term refers to minerals, among them tantalum, tungsten, tin, gold, and cobalt, produced in the Democratic Republic of the Congo and neighboring countries, which are regarded as a source of funding for armed groups that are committing serious human rights violations.